b582q9/RockPaperScissors/README.md

 2. Simple quantity strategy - choose max. frequently used figure.

 # How to build
-Need ant 1.10+
+Need Ant 1.10+,
-Simply run ant inside game directory
+simply run ant inside game directory

 # How to run
 Please, check that you use OpenJDK 12.0.1 or Oracle JDK 12.0.1.